GuildWorks/titech-2023/docs/Adalo1/Adalo1-en.md

 ![bg right h:500px](images/2021-10-22-16-36-06.png)

 ---
-Let's set up a lead line from the pet detail screen to the weight record screen
+ set up a lead line from the pet detail screen to the weight record screen
 - Set up a link to the weight record screen with Click Action for the Group containing Text:'Weight Log' in the pet detail screen.
 ![bg right h:500px](images/2021-10-22-12-40-18.png)

 ---
-- Let's check the display on the preview screen.
+-  check the display on the preview screen.

 This is the UI for the weight record screen.
 ![bg right h:700px](images/2021-10-22-16-42-42.png)